Jamir-boop/minimalisticfox/README.md

 2. Open the profile folder (it may look like `xxxxxx.default-release`).
 3. Create a folder named `chrome` if it doesn't already exist.
 4. Inside the `chrome` folder, create a file named `userChrome.css` if it doesn't already exist.
-5. Open `userChrome.css` with a text editor and paste the CSS code provided at the beginning of this guide.
+5. Paste the `userChrome.css` file provided on this repo.

 ### Note on the screenshots